tweag/backbone.dependencyrouter/README.md

 # Defining Dependencies

-DependencyRouter manages this heirarchy for you.
+DependencyRouter manages this hierarchy for you.

     class BlogRouter extends Backbone.Marionette.DependencyRouter
       appRoutes: